Top 5 3rd Quarter Trades of Su - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Summit Financial Strategies, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Sunflower Bank, N.A.’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional International Core Equity 2 ETF has a price-earnings ratio of 9.77 and a price-book ratio of 1.18.
+In terms of valuation, Vanguard Intermediate-Term Bond ETF has a price-earnings ratio of 9999.00.

-Summit Financial Strategies, Inc. reduced their investment in BATS:EFV by 523,774 shares.
-The trade had a 5.32% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $42.63.
+Sunflower Bank, N.A. reduced their investment in NAS:VXUS by 66,109 shares.
+The trade had a 0.67% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.92.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE Value ETF has a price-earnings ratio of 8.33 and a price-book ratio of 0.98.
+In terms of valuation, Vanguard Total International Stock has a price-earnings ratio of 9999.00 and a price-book ratio of 1.42.

-Summit Financial Strategies, Inc. reduced their investment in ARCA:SCHF by 658,688 shares.
-The trade had a 4.85% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $31.39.
+Sunflower Bank, N.A. reduced their investment in BATS:JPIB by 51,828 shares.
+The trade had a 0.46% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $45.57.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab International Equity ETF has a price-earnings ratio of 11.52 and a price-book ratio of 1.42.
+In terms of valuation, JPMorgan International Bond Opportunities ETF has a price-earnings ratio of 9999.00 and a price-book ratio of 4.73.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.